pascal-huber/typst-letter-template/README.md

 ```
 #import "../template.typ": *
-#show: init.with(
+#show: lttr_init.with(
     format: "DIN-5008-B",
     title: "Writing Letters in Typst is Easy",
-    opening: "Dear Sir or Madam,,",
+    opening: "Dear Sir or Madam,",
     ...
 )

-#show: date_place
-#show: title
-#show: opening
+#show: lttr_preamble

 Your letter content.

-#show: closing
+#show: lttr_closing
 ```

- - `init` is responsible to compute all values from the parameters and default values for different formats.
-It also renders the sender and receiver fields and indicator lines.
+ - `lttr_init` is responsible to compute all values from the parameters and default values for different formats.
+It also sets the `page` and `text` attributes.
- - `date_place` renders a line with the location and date.
- - `title` renders the title line.
+ - `lttr_preamble` renders `lttr_sender`, `lttr_receiver`,
- - `opening` renders the opening line (e.g. Dear Sir or Madam,)
+    `lttr_indicator_lines`, `lttr_content_offset`, `lttr_title` and
+    `lttr_opening`.
+You can also call them seperately.
- - `closing` renders the closing line (e.g. kind regards) and the signature.
+ - `lttr_closing` renders the closing line and the signature.

 # Init Parameters

+All Parameters except for `format` are optional.
+If not set, either a default value for your format will be used.
+If a content value is not set, the content will simply not be rendered.
+The following is the top level structure of the parameter dictionary.

  - `debug` [Bool] (default=false)
    Whether or not to show the debug lines.